 Read the XML Configuration section below to learn how to easily switch from one set to another!

 The toolbar has 4 layouts you can choose from by clicking on the little button in the corner of the window:

 Lazy Nezumi Pro comes with a stock toolbar ready to go with many useful presets.
 The configuration for this toolbar is stored in the toolbar.xml file in the installation folder, and is copied to your user data folder the first time you run it (like the presets themselves).
 If you'd like to change your toolbar configuration, you can use the Edit toolbar.xml menu from the Settings/Toolbar Settings.

 Here's a very simple example toolbar.xml:

 <preset>ruler - radial triangle</preset>

 This XML will setup the toolbar with two presets and a separator line between them.
 The second preset will have the triangle.png overlay applied to it.
 Overlays can be used if you want to reuse the same base image for several presets, but still want to differentiate them easily.
 The stock toolbar.xml makes great use of this by having overlays for many presets that share a ruler but use different scripts.

-The iconfolder and overlayfolder elements specify the subfolder (from the installation folder) where icons and overlays should be loaded from.
+The iconfolder and overlayfolder elements specify the subfolder (relative to the installation folder) where icons and overlays should be loaded from.
 This allows you to easily switch icon sets without having to rewrite the entire XML (as long as the different icon sets use the same filenames).
-You can try this out by changing your iconfolder value to icons/dave to see a different set of icons after reloading the toolbar.
+Starting with version 23.10.19, you can load icons from your user data folder by using the ~/ prefix.

 To put presets in a group, simply place the <tool> elements within a <group> element.
 This group will then open automatically when you hover over it (or when right-clicking).
 The stock toolbar.xml makes use of this by placing all related presets in groups.